ktkaren/text_summarizer/README.md

 # text_summarizer

-What is a text summarizer?
-Well, right now it's a tool that takes a chunk of text and spits out an extraction summary.
-I am working on adding some cooler features such as abstraction summary, sentiment analysis and so much more!!
+Note: I am working on adding some cool features such as abstraction summary, sentiment analysis and so much more!!

 ## Getting Started
 Steps to get started on deploying this project on the local machine.